MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/HTML5/video/README.md

 You also have the ability to get information about the multiple video tracks, and switch between them using the [`selected`](https://msdn.microsoft.com/library/dn806261(v=vs.85).aspx) proprety.

+## HLS and DASH

+Microsoft Edge introduces support for HTTP Live Streaming (HLS) and enhanced supported for [MPEG-DASH](http://go.microsoft.com/fwlink/p/?LinkID=533900).
+These two media streaming protocols automate adaptive streaming, making it simple for web developers to deliver professional quality videos, like live streams, on their web sites without needing a plug-in.

+You can detect HLS or the enhanced DASH manifest support using the [`canPlayType`](https://msdn.microsoft.com/en-us/library/ff975191(v=vs.85).aspx) method:

+HLS: Use one of 4 optional MIME types for HLS .m3u8 files (the first two are recommended):
+* `video.canPlayType('application/vnd.apple.mpegurl')`
+* `video.canPlayType('audio/mpegurl')`
+* `video.canPlayType('application/x-mpegurl')`
+* `video.canPlayType('audio/x-mpegURL') `

+DASH: Use the MIME type for DASH .mpd files:

+* `video.canPlayType('application/dash+xml')`

+For more information about adaptive video streaming, see [Simplified Adaptive Video Streaming: Announcing support for HLS and DASH in Windows 10](http://go.microsoft.com/fwlink/p/?linkid=529964).
+For additional format support information, go to the [`video`](https://msdn.microsoft.com/library/hh772959(v=vs.85).aspx) page.

+Microsoft Edge now supports in-band closed captioning based on the [mandate by the FCC](http://go.microsoft.com/fwlink/p/?LinkId=524313).
+For more information on how to map the in-band 608/708 CC to Text Track cues, see [Conversion of 608/708 captions to WebVTT](http://go.microsoft.com/fwlink/p/?LinkId=524314).

 ## Supported video file formats